archatelain/code-for-eco-532/poly.md

 ### 2. Additional advice
 - Write small chunks of code and test them before moving on.
 Think of coding as LEGOs.
 You need to tear every piece apart before putting them back together.
-- Keep in mind that a machine is DUMB.
-Be rigorous when naming variables and functions, as the command line will usually not tolerate approximative naming and throw an error.
 - You will never know all the commands, so learn to search efficiently.
 In Stata, you may type "help *your_command*" to access the documentation for this command.